IGH Gender, Sex and Health Trainee KT Supplement (2014/2015)

 - A letter of support from a primary knowledge user collaborating on your project, if applicable

 - Proof of open access journal acceptance, if applicable

 Late applications or applications with missing documents will not be accepted.
 Applicants are responsible for ensuring the completeness of their applications.

 Funded KT initiatives must be completed by December 31, 2015.

 - Provide IGH with a final report on the outcomes of the KT initiative suitable for publication in IGH communications products and/or the IGH website.
 IGH will provide recipients with a final report template;

 - Provide IGH with a copy of any products created as part of the funded KT initiative, such as print materials, videos, website links, and so forth;

-- Acknowledge the support of IGH in all materials, including open access publications, and, where appropriate, include the IGH logo.
-IGH will provide successful applicants with official logos and guidelines for acknowledging IGH.
+- Acknowledge the support of IGH in all materials, including open access publications, and, where appropriate, include the CIHR logo.
+IGH will provide successful applicants with official logos and guidelines for acknowledgement.

 For questions about this opportunity contact: